harisankarsadasivan/DTWax/README.md

 cuDTW++: Ultra-Fast Dynamic Time Warping on CUDA-enabled GPUs Efficient CUDA implementation of the Dynamic Time Warp (DTW) algorithm.
 Details can be found in the paper "cuDTW++: Ultra-Fast Dynamic Time Warping on CUDA-enabled GPUs", by Bertil Schmidt and Christian Hundt (Euro-Par 2020).

 **Stating changes:** cuDTW++ is used as a starting framework.
 Underlying DTW algorithm is modified to sDTW algorithm.
-Further, the code is improved upon, scaled, analyzed and optimized to support ONT Read Until on A100 and other Ampere cards.
+Further, the code is scaled, analyzed, optimized and re-purposed to support ONT Read Until on A100 and other Ampere cards.